Instance-dependent Label Distribution Estimation for Learning with Label Noise: Related Work

-Statistically consistent methods model the label noise implicitly or explicitly.
-Methods modeling label noise implicitly include noise-tolerant loss function~\cite{ghosh2017robust,zhang2018generalized,wang2019symmetric,lyu2019curriculum,ma2020normalized,yao2020deep,zhou2021asymmetric} and regularization~\cite{menon2019can,zhou2021learning}.
-For instance, when the symmetric condition is satisfied, the risk minimization with respect to the symmetric cross entropy loss~\cite{wang2019symmetric} becomes noise-tolerant.
-Methods modeling label noise explicitly aim to estimate the noise transition matrix and infer the clean posterior based on the noise transition matrix and the noisy posterior~\cite{hendrycks2018using,yao2020dual,li2021provably,xia2019anchor,berthon2021confidence,xia2020part,cheng2022instance,cheng2020learning}.
-While these methods theoretically guarantee statistical consistency, they all heavily rely on the success of estimating the noise transition matrix.
+In contrast, methods that are statistically consistent model label noise either implicitly or explicitly.
+Implicit modeling of label noise can be achieved by using a noise-tolerant loss function~\cite{ghosh2017robust,zhang2018generalized,wang2019symmetric,lyu2019curriculum,ma2020normalized,yao2020deep,zhou2021asymmetric} and regularization techniques~\cite{menon2019can,zhou2021learning}.
+For example, when the symmetric condition is met, risk minimization \textit{w.r.t.} the symmetric cross-entropy loss~\cite{wang2019symmetric} becomes tolerant to noise.
+Explicit modeling of label noise aims to estimate the transition matrix for noisy labels and uses it and the noisy posterior probability to infer a clean posterior probability ~\cite{hendrycks2018using,yao2020dual,li2021provably,xia2019anchor,berthon2021confidence,xia2020part,cheng2022instance,cheng2020learning}.
+Although these methods are theoretically guaranteed to be statistically consistent, they heavily rely on accurate estimation of the transition matrix.